1011theory/UluTools/README.md

 ### Sound Fixer

-A common production problem is that sounds make to packaged builds without being assigned any `soundclass` or `attenuation settings`.
+A common production problem is that sounds make it to packaged builds without being assigned any `soundclass` or `attenuation settings`.
 Having no soundclass can become a big problem especially in terms of volume management within a game - if an explosion sound isn't marked as `sfx` and the player turned the sfx volume down, the volume of the explosion will still be at max loudness.
 Similarly, forgetting attenuation settings can make a sound feel out of place in the level.
 Luckily, our asset validation tools flag these issues.
 But we still need a way to apply these fixes in bulk to thousands of assets at once.
 This is where the Ulu Tools `Sound Fixer` comes in handy.

 1. Ensure that you have assigned your desired `soundclass` and optionally `attenuation settings` to your `UluRules` preset in the `Ulu Tools Dev Settings`.